DiedrichsenLab/diedrichsenlab.github.io/_guides/09_autobids.md

 singularity run /srv/containers/cfmm2tar_v1.0.0.sif <out_dir>
 ```

 `<out_dir>` is the directory where *cfmm2tar* puts the output data.
-You can use */local/scratch* as an output directory for *cfmm2tar*, but always remember to clean the directory when you are done. **Those who don't clean the directory will have to make 100 push-ups at the next lab meeting**.
+You can use */local/scratch* as an output directory for *cfmm2tar*, but always remember to clean the directory when you are done.

 You can add flags to *cfmm2tar* to perform this step on a specific project or dataset.
 With the flag -p <PRINCIPAL^PROJECT-ID> you can input to *cfmm2tar* all the datasets beloning to a specific project: